ReactPoland/React-Convention-Book/text/303_add_edit_publish_articles_frontend.md

 The ***componentWillMount*** function is deleting from localStorage information when user's lands on the logout page.
 As you can see it also checks if there is locaStorage with ***if(typeof localStorage !== 'undefined' && localStorage.token) *** because as you can imagine when you do server-side rendering then the ***localStorage*** is an undefined (server side doesn't have localStorage and window in comparision to the client-side).

+#### IMPORTANT: Before creating an add article feature on front-end

+We came into the point, where you need to delete all documents from your articles collection, otherwise if not then you may have some trouble with next steps as we are going to use a Draft-JS's library and some other stuff that will need a new schema on the backend.
+We will create that backend's schema in the next chapter as this chapter is focused on front-end.

+PLEASE delete all documents in your articles' MongoDB's collection right now, but please keep the users' collection as it was (please don't delete users' from database).

+#### The AddArticleView's component

 After we having the LogoutView and the WYSWIGeditor's components, let's create the last piece of missing components in our process - it's the ***src/views/articles/AddArticleView.js***, so let's create a directory and file now:
 ```